pkmn/ps/data/README.md

   `Dex#stats` which just provides some lists of names).
-- a usable `Learnsets` API which allows you to easily determine which moves a Pokémon can legally learn (though validating combinations of moves or other features requires `@pkmn/sim`'s `TeamValidator` - something as seemingly simple as determing Galar move legality cannot be generally solved without the full power of the `TeamValidator`).
+- a usable `Learnsets` API which allows you to easily determine which moves a Pokémon can legally learn (though validating combinations of moves or other features requires `@pkmn/sim`'s `TeamValidator` - something as seemingly simple as determining Galar move legality cannot be generally solved without the full power of the `TeamValidator`).

 **`Generations` handles existence at the field level slightly differently than at the object level**